 Definition of Immediate Family: Mother, father, son, daughter, brother, sister, husband, wife, grandfather, grandmother, grandson, granddaughter, great-grandmother, great-grandfather, nephew, niece or any spouse of divorced or legally separated person or person whose former marriage has been annulled.
 It shall not include cousins.

 The fees for a divorce certificate is $15.00 for the first copy and $10.00 for each additional copy requested at the same time for the same record.
 Please make check or money order payable to the City of Manchester.
+If you are coming in person, we also accept credit cards.

 Applying for a Certified Copy of a Divorce Certificate

-By Mail - You may complete the online application form Request for Divorce Decree and send with proper payment to the Office of the City Clerk, One City Hall Plaza, Manchester, NH 03101.
+By Mail - You may complete the application form Request for Divorce Decree and send with proper payment to the Office of the City Clerk, One City Hall Plaza, Manchester, NH 03101.
 A self-addressed return envelope with the appropriate postage affixed is required to process all mail requests.

 If the record is not found, the office will retain the $15.00 for each record requested, and notify you that the record was not found.